mikefowler/mikefowler.github.io/_posts/2013-10-28-link-target-attribute.md

 ---
 layout: article
-title: The anchor "target" attribute
+title: The anchor “target” attribute
 category: thoughts
 excerpt: Did you know that the "target" attribute of the anchor tag accepts more than just preset keywords like "_blank"?
 If you too have been kept in the dark, allow me to share my delightful new discovery.
 ---